HewlettPackard/terraform-provider-oneview/docs/r/fc_network.html.markdown

 evenly distributed over the Fibre Channel links,such as when an uplink that was previously down becomes available.
 This defaults to false.

+* `bandwidth` - The bandwidth assigned to the connection.
+  *  `maximum_bandwidth` - The maximum bandwidth of a network connection, expressed in Mbps.
+  *  `typical_bandwidth` - The typical bandwidth of a network connection, expressed in Mbps.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: